1. Classic Style

 Any foundation can settle, but the use of piers with a raised wood floor system makes leveling or repairs simple.
 Repairing or leveling a cracked, damaged concrete slab can be very expensive.
 With the raised floor system, leveling is as easy as jacking up the floor and adding shims.
 The raised floor is also less susceptible to disruption from tree roots.

 6. Easy Home Improvement

-Installation, maintenance, and modification of utilities such as water, sewer, and electrical are comparatively simple with a raised floor.
+Installation, maintenance, and modification of utilities such as water, sewer, and electrical lines are simplified with a raised floor.
 Remodeling?
-Plumbing fixture modifications are easy with the raised floor system.
-If you want to move the location of a toilet or bathtub on a slab foundation, get the jackhammer!
-Routing and rerouting of wiring for electrical, telephone, television, and computers is relatively easy and less expensive.
-If the home is raised high enough off the ground, air conditioning ducts can be installed from below.
-This option allows floor registers to direct air closer to the actual living area.
+Plumbing fixture modifications are easy.
+Rerouting of wiring for telephone, television, and computers is relatively easy and less expensive.

 7. Natural Insulator